i2r-simmc/i2r-simmc-2020/README.md

 # Overview
 We developed an end-to-end encoder-decoder model based on BART (Lewis et al., 2020) for generating outputs of the tasks (Sub-Task #1, Sub-Task #2 Response, Sub-Task #3) in a single string, called joint learning model, and another model based on Poly-Encoder (Humeau et al., 2019) for generating outputs of the Sub-Task #2 Retrieval task, called retrieval model.
 The retrieval model utilizes the BART encoder fine-tuned by the joint learning model.
 The two models are trained and evaluated separately.

 The scripts support the following pre-trained models for the joint learning tasks: facebook/bart-base and facebook/bart-large.
 They also support the following models for the retrieval task: bi-encoder and poly-encoder.
-They generate outputs of the following four combinations of the models:
+They generate outputs of the aforementioned four models independently.
+Based on the outputs, we can report performance estimates of the following four combinations:
 - bart-base + bi-encoder
 - bart-base + poly-encoder
 - bart-large + bi-encoder